Falling Film Chiller

 • Fully welded, no spare parts such as seals.

-• Easy access to the open system industrial water chiller and easy to clean even during operation.
+• Easy access to this open system chiller and easy to clean even during operation.

 • Falling-Film-Chillers need mainly shut valves on suction and liquid.